v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > The budgets for these black ops departments were obfuscated; Kalanick had purview over them.
 Nevertheless, Kalanick okayed budgets that spun into the tens of millions for surveillance activity, global operations, and information collection [...]
 Buying intelligence from third-party firms to gain an edge was normal.

-I didn't think that companies hired professional spies to impersonate drivers, and follow employees around.
-I used to think that I came up with creative ways to help my company win, but Uber's actions make me feel like my ideas are child's play.
+I didn't think that companies hired professional spies to follow competitors and impersonate drivers.
+I thought I could come up with creative ideas for a company to beat its competitors.
+Uber's tactics make me feel like my "creative ideas" are child's play.

 **Real people went through serious and tragic events as Uber grew in cities**

 Often, as white collar tech employees, we forget that our work affects real people.
-In Uber's case, stories from Uber drivers, employees and customers are extreme, emotional and hard hitting.
+In Uber's case, the app sometimes affected drivers, employees and customers in extreme, emotional and hard hitting ways.

 > As general manager of Uber’s Milan office, she worked overtime to convince Uber drivers to stay on the road, even as taxi operators would hail Ubers to their location, pull drivers out of their cars, and beat them.
 And one night when Lucini was returning home from work, she found a sign hung from a power line not far from her apartment.
 On the sign was Lucini’s home address, and a message calling her a prostitute who provided her “services” to Milan’s transportation chief.